spraakbanken/L2_profiles/SwedishL2profiles.md

 * Productive - frequency information about the use of the root in the corpus of essays (SweLL-pilot) with a link to Korp hits containing those items.
 Values are provided in relative and absolute numbers, see section on [Frequency information](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#23-frequency-information) for explanations

 Clicking on the arrows in the column names will sort the whole table according to the values in that column: either alphabetically if the values are strings; or in descending/ascending order if the values are numerical.

+For some of the profiles (e.g. for _Verb patterns_ under the _Grammatical Profile_), columsn can be added or removed using a tick box "Extend columns..."

 _____________________________________________________________________________________